-All TT techniques have undergone (2006, 2009, 2012 and 2015) a thorough legal and medical review carried out by three independent medical and legal experts.
-See medical risk assessment statements available vai the documentation link, at the bottom of the web page.
+All TT techniques have undergone (2006, 2009, 2012 , 2015 and 2018) a medical review carried out by three independent medical and legal experts.
+See medical risk assessment statements available via the documentation link, at the bottom of the web page.

 Director's statement / advice regarding: "Ground Holds"

 Employers, leaders and managers are legally obliged to make and evidence decisions that they believe to be in the best interests of the people they educate and care for, including adopting appropriate risk reduction and positive behaviour strategies as identified in individual positive handling plans and risk assessments.